beatanemeth/variations-on-a-theme-js-and-py/README.md

 # Variations on a Theme - JavaScript & Python

-Same task written with JavaScript and Python.
+The same task is written with JavaScript and Python.

 ### **01-Slicing and Extracting Parts of a String**